How To Do Weighted Bench Dip: Benefits and Alternates

 • Make sure you are always using the right form by keeping your chest high and open and your head straight, making sure not to round your shoulders or hunch forward with each movement.

-• It is important that you start in an upright position.
+• You must start in an upright position.
 Leaning forward will focus on your chest and shoulder muscles and not your triceps.

 • You put too much pressure on your shoulder if you go too low in the dip